fcoker/wdi-project-three/README.md

 ## Future Content

-Along with fixing the known bugs, there are a number of potential future features I could implement, such as:
+Along with fixing the known bugs, there are a number of potential future features I could implement and complete, such as:
+* Friendships - adding and removing friends(both have to accept).
+* Eventually inviting friends to events
+* Messaging
+* Expire old events into a Past events section
-* Allowing user to sort the index page.
+* Adding straight-line and actual walking/driving distance from user to event
-* Ability to remove specific genres from suggestions.
-* Show top 5 suggestions on the index page within the image slider.
-* Rewriting the suggestions based on relevance score - products of higher relevance will be shown first.
-* Customer support chat.
+* An index map - showing all events in an area
-* Stock management.
+* Private events
 * And much more!